With ‘Oppenheimer’ and radiation, Las Vegas stakes its claim to nuclear tourism

 Nothing in the film took place in Nevada, where I live.
 But in many ways, Las Vegas stands to be the biggest beneficiary of what could be called a renewed interest in nuclear tourism.
 In fact, Sin City has been been feasting on dangerously unleashed atoms in odd and strange ways for more than 70 years, and, unsurprisingly, not always to its advantage.

-A mile-and-a-half from the Strip on at 755 E. Flamingo Rd. sits the Atomic Museum.
+A mile-and-a-half from the Strip at 755 E. Flamingo Rd. sits the Atomic Museum.
 Until last year, it was called the National Atomic Testing Museum, and before that just Atomic Testing Museum.
 That original name was in recognition of what is now called the Nevada National Security Site (NNSS), formerly the Nevada Test Site, a 1,360-square-mile blob of desert and mountains 65 miles northwest of Las Vegas.

 From 1951 to 1992, the Federal Government set off more than 1,000 nuclear explosions there in the continuing effort to achieve world peace through nuclear deterrence.
 While most were underground, about 100 from 1953 to 1962 were above ground in the atmosphere, generating mushroom clouds and vertical plumes easily seen from the Mob-run casino hotels of Las Vegas.
 For a number of years in the 1950, a “Miss Atomic Bomb” was crowned in Las Vegas.
 In fact, the hotels advertised the possibility of seeing distant tests to lure tourists who sipped cocktails from balconies while watching the fireworks.
 So much fun in those innocent times.